JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 # Discussion

+- Branching: These functions create a controlled environment for testing how effectively various algorithms preserve branching topology and continuity in their low-dimensional embeddings.

 <!-- The application of our high-dimensional data generation package to evaluate the interplay between dimensionality reduction, nuisance variables, and hierarchical clustering yielded several key insights.
 The ability to generate synthetic datasets with well-defined underlying structures, coupled with the controlled introduction of nuisance variables, provided a valuable platform for assessing the robustness of downstream unsupervised learning techniques. -->

 <!-- Our findings demonstrated that the choice of dimensionality reduction method significantly impacted the ability of hierarchical clustering to recover the true underlying clusters.
 Methods that effectively preserved the global structure of the data, as defined by our generation process, generally led to more accurate and interpretable hierarchical clustering results.
 However, the presence of nuisance variables often confounded the low-dimensional embeddings, making it more challenging for hierarchical clustering to separate truly distinct groups.
 This highlights a critical consideration in real-world data analysis, where unmeasured or latent factors can obscure the signal of interest. -->